Blackhouse: Description

 The buildings were generally built with double wall dry-stone walls packed with earth, and were roofed with wooden rafters covered with a thatch of turf with cereal straw or reed.
 The floor was generally flagstones or packed earth and there was a central hearth for the fire.
 There was no chimney for the smoke to escape through.
 Instead the smoke made its way through the roof.
-This led to the soot blackening of the interior which may also have contributed to the adoption of name blackhouse.
+This led to the soot blackening of the interior which may also have contributed to the adoption of the name blackhouse.

 The blackhouse was used to accommodate livestock as well as people.
 People lived at one end and the animals lived at the other with a partition between them.

 Lewis blackhouse

 Although the Lewis blackhouses have a look of real antiquity, most of the upstanding ruins were built less than 150 years ago.
 Many were still roofed until the 1970s but without the necessary annual repairs deteriorated rapidly; as people moved into more modern dwellings with indoor plumbing and better heating, most have fallen into ruin.
 However, blackhouses are increasingly being restored, especially for use as holiday accommodation.

 The blackhouses on Lewis have roofs thatched with cereal straw over turf and thick, stone-lined walls with an earthen core.
 Roof timbers rise from the inner face of the walls providing a characteristic ledge at the wall head (tobhta).
 This gives access to the roof for thatching.
 Both the animals and occupants shared the same door, living at different ends of the same space.
-Several long ranges, or rooms, were usually built alongside each other, each one having its own ridgeline giving them the very distinctive look of the Lewis blackhouse.
+Several long ranges, or rooms, were usually built alongside each other, each one having its own ridgeline, giving them the very distinctive look of the Lewis blackhouse.

-The immediate origins of the blackhouse are unclear as few pre-eighteenth century examples have ever been excavated.
+The immediate origins of the blackhouse are unclear, as few pre-eighteenth century examples have ever been excavated.
 One reason for this is that, unlike their later counterparts, the early examples may have been made of turf and thatch and quickly returned to the earth once abandoned.
-As one of the most primitive forms of the North Atlantic longhouse tradition it is very probable that the roots of the blackhouse, in which cattle and humans shared the same roof, is well over 1000 years old.
+As one of the most primitive forms of the North Atlantic longhouse tradition, it is very probable that the roots of the blackhouse, in which cattle and humans shared the same roof, is well over 1000 years old.
 The Lewis examples have clearly been modified to survive in the tough environment of the Outer Hebrides.
-Low rounded roofs, elaborately roped, were developed to resist the strong Atlantic winds and thick walls to provide insulation and to support the sideways forces of the short driftwood roof timbers.
+Low rounded roofs, elaborately roped, were developed to resist the strong Atlantic winds, and walls were made thick to provide insulation and support the sideways forces of the short driftwood roof timbers.